narze/hacktoberfest_ez/README.md

 ## Contributing

 - Append the `PR Ideas` list, then open the Pull Request
 - Or see [issues](https://github.com/narze/hacktoberfest_ez/issues) for more easy peasy tasks.
+Some of these issues are added from [PDD Puzzles](http://www.0pdd.com/)

 ### Steps to open a Pull Request
 <!-- @todo #1 We need to describe these steps with more detail to it. -->